 Until next time…

 **A message to the haters – I am sure there will be someone who wants to point out that having previously saved 130k over 5 years I should be able to pay my properties as well.
 And this might be true, had it only been one.
-The snowball that accumulates in wealth also, unfortunately, accumulates in debt as well.
+The snowball that accumulates in wealth also, unfortunately, accumulates in debt.
 With my tenants paying I was still about $500 per month behind which I covered with my own money.
 Without them paying, I was about $2500 behind per month.
 I also had the new house payment and the construction costs that we had already signed up for before the ship went sideways.
-Renting the units for less would have been a Band Aid for the inevitable and a complete suck of my resources.
+On top of that, a 10k special assessment that popped up on the two studios (5k each).
+Renting the units for less would have been a Band-Aid for the inevitable and a complete suck of my resources.
 I would have been renting with intent to sell – not many would sign a lease under those terms (I tried).
 For those who would, the credit scores were awful and I wasn’t willing to take the risk.
-I already had one tenant that had been squatting for 4 months without paying – the law works on behalf of the tenants not the landlords.
+I already had one tenant that had been squatting for 4 months without paying – the law works on behalf of the tenants, not the landlords.
 On top of that, I was emotionally juggling the loss of my marriage and the depression that came with it.
 If you have never been depressed, I am so happy for you that you have never had to feel the debilitating weight that depression can put on your life and your will to thrive.
 I’m pretty sure from Pt 1 of this series you can see I am an ambitious hard-working person.
 Having short sales was NOT the easy way out for a person like me.
 Please take that into account before commenting**